"Old Florida Charm"- Homes with lots of History in Sarasota, Manatee, and Charlotte County

 Step back in Time!
 Historic in age and timeless in architectural inspiration – the Sarasota, Venice, and Punta Gorda area is home to a variety of beautifully restored historic homes.
-Some “Old Florida Style” homes are from late 1800; most are from early 1900.
+Some “Old Florida Style” homes are from late 1800; most are from early to mid 1900.
 If you would love to own a historic home, don’t miss out on all the opportunities available in this beautiful area on the West Coast of Florida.

 But don't expect it to be an easy job.
 If you are an "inexperienced handyman" or a square peg in a round hole, you better look for an easier project.
 Remodeling a historic building requires a lot of knowledge and "fingerspitzengefuhl."
 It can become nerve wrecking when you are running into problem after problem.

 Are you happy about the new bathroom vanity you got for a good price?
 Excellent, enjoy the day.
 But that does not necessarily mean that this is the end of the story.
 Maybe you have to replace the plumbing in the wall, too; maybe you have to destroy the drywall to get there.
 It can go on and on.
 Buying that vanity was probably the easy part.

 Been there - done that.
 We remodeled an older home which we had inherited.
 That was still while we lived in Germany.
 We estimated a 12-month timeline.
 Because we still had our regular jobs which were already time consuming.
 Therefore, we could only do the work in our spare time or at night.
 It took us almost two long and exhausting years to get it done.
 Budget-wise we exceeded our set target by more than 20%; there were so many obstacles we could not even dream about.
 That was not even our first project, but you never know what to expect when you remodel an old house.